 a) They will usually start the relationship with someone who is the opposite of you.
 They may be opposite of you in physical characteristics or behavioral characteristics.
 For example, if you are slim blonde, the rebound may be a brunette who is a little on the heavy side.
 Another example, may be if you are an introvert who likes to stay in and watch Netflix with her partner; the rebound relationship your partner chooses is a party animal who loves to party even on weekdays.

 b) The rebound may be the type of person they said they would never date.
 For example, if your ex is religious and they told you that they would never date someone of a different religion; they may get into a rebound of a different religion.
-This means that they don’t really care about the type of relationship they are getting into.
+This could mean that they don’t really care about the type of relationship they are getting into.
 They only care about getting into a relationship, no matter who they are getting into.
-And that means they are getting into the relationship to avoid the pain of breakup grief.
+And that could mean they are getting into the relationship to avoid the pain of breakup grief.
+In some cases, this could also mean that they re-evaluated what’s important to them in a relationship and their priorities have changed.

 c) These rebounds relationship move too fast.
 For example, they may be official on Facebook or they may start posting pictures on Instagram way too soon.
 They may be posting about how great their relationship is within 2-3 weeks of starting the relationship.